 The information below will help identify the testing results for specific neighborhoods.
-The chart on the left, reflects the most recent sampling data from December 2016.
+The chart on the left, reflects sampling data gathered from events in December 2016 and 2017.
 The colors correspond with the water systems in the map on the right.
 If you click on the image, it will enlarge for better viewing of the results.

 Is the quality of my water OK?

 All Marana Water systems meet the current required federal and state water quality standards for drinking water.
 However, as your local water professionals, we also know that not every chemical compound or microbiological risk is regulated.
 By staying aware of our local environment and the environment of our nation, we can conduct additional, voluntary water quality sampling to help us understand and identify potential issues before they become a drinking water regulated item.
 Activities like this sampling program will allow us to effectively plan for possible additional infrastructure and treatment options in a proactive, not reactive, manner.

 can i treat my water at home?

 With respect to PFOA and PFOS, there are two types of treatment that have shown to be effective in reducing or eliminating these compounds from the water.
 These treatments are activated carbon and reverse osmosis.
 Activated carbon filters are relatively common and can be found at most grocery stores and home improvement stores.
 Examples of these devices are filtering water pitchers and in-line refrigerator filters.
 Use of these devices has shown a positive effect in reducing or eliminating PFOA and PFOS compounds, as well as others.
 Here is a link to a study using University of Arizona research showing the effectiveness of a few of these devices.

 how can PFOA and PFOS in the water affect my health?